news MCBC’s 3 Gaps Initiative

 Solution: Easy Grade Trail change-in-use to hiker/biker, providing connectivity between southern and northern sides of Mt.
 Tamalpais.

-Benefits: Provides bicyclists an alternative to a narrow and curvy section of Pantoll Road, takes advantage of an existing redundant trail, avoids displacement (hikers and equestrians use Old Mine Trail and hikers use Bootjack trail), provides a road-free route to the Mountain Play, reducing vehicle trips, closes a bicycle user gap in the Bay Area Ridge Trail.
+Benefits: It provides bicyclists with an alternative to a narrow and curvy section of Pantoll Road, takes advantage of an existing redundant trail, avoids displacement (hikers and equestrians use Old Mine Trail, and hikers use Bootjack Trail), provides a road-free route to the Mountain Play, reducing vehicle trips, and closes a bicycle user gap in the Bay Area Ridge Trail.

 Gap #3 – Liberty Gulch Trail on Azalea Hill – MMWD